API authentication with the Citrix ADC appliance

 OAuth Configuration for ID Tokens

 ID Tokens are always signed JWTs.
 That is, they carry header, payload and signature.
-Since these are self-contained tokens, a NetScaler appliance can validate these tokens locally.
+Since these are self-contained tokens, a Citrix ADC appliance can validate these tokens locally.
 To validate these tokens, the appliance would need to know the public key of the corresponding private key used to sign these tokens.

 Following is an example of OAuthAction with certain mandatory arguments along with “certEndpoint”.

-Add authentication OAuthAction oauth-api-access -clientid <your-client-id> -clientsecret <your-client-secret> -authorizationEndpoint <URL to which users would be redirected for login> -tokenEndpoint <endpoint at which tokens could be obtained> -certEndpoint <URL at which public keys of IdP are published> <!--NeedCopy-->
+Add authentication OAuthAction oauth-api-access -clientid <your-client-id> -clientsecret <your-client-secret> -authorizationEndpoint <URL to which users would be redirected for login> -tokenEndpoint <endpoint at which tokens could be obtained> -certEndpoint <uri at which public keys of IdP are published> <!--NeedCopy-->